JuliaCI/PackageEvaluator.jl/README.md

 **The package**: a [Julia](http://julialang.org) package exporting the function `eval_pkg` that gathers some basic information about a package and attempts to run its tests (or the next best thing), then spits the results to a JSON.

-**The script**: a [Vagrant](https://www.vagrantup.com/) configuration and provisioning script that are set up to evaluate all Julia packages on stable and nightly versions of Julia, for use on the [Julia package listing](http://pkg.julialang.org/).
+**The script**: a [Vagrant](https://www.vagrantup.com/) configuration and provisioning script that evaluates all Julia packages on stable and nightly versions of Julia.
+These tests are performed on an Ubuntu 12.04 LTS virtual machine, and the results are used for the [Julia package listing](http://pkg.julialang.org/).

 ## "My package is failing tests!
 Why is it doing that?"